 People interested in War History may join a shore excursion from Le Havre to tour the D-Day Beaches and some WWII monuments.

 Tours tailored to Americans include Omaha Beach, Pointe du Hoc, Overlord Museum and the American Cemetery

 Tours tailored to Canadians include Juno Beach, Canadian Cemetery and Abbey d'Ardenne

 Check out program and Book

 OPTION 3 - Mont St-Michel

-It is a long single drive to get to Mont St Michel (just over 2 hours) but this is one of the most iconic French jewels, and a Unesco site.
+It is a long drive to get to Mont St Michel (just over 2h30) but this is one of the most iconic French jewels, and a Unesco site.